twl8n/clojure-interpreter/README.md

 #### Usage

-1) lein uberjar
+Run `lien uberjar` once.

-2) ./local_release.clj
+1) ./local_release.clj
-3) ./example_3.clj
+2) ./example_shell.clj
-4) Add new dependency to project.clj, as necessary for one of your Clojure scripts
+3) Add new dependency to project.clj, as necessary for one of your Clojure scripts
-5) ./local_release.clj
+4) ./local_release.clj
-6) ./your_new_script.clj
+5) ./your_new_script.clj

 You need to run ```lein uberjar``` once.
 After that, you can ```local_release.clj``` (or ```./local_release.clj```)